anvngnguyen/TicTacToe/README.md

 # Creating a TicTacToe game using PyGame

-TLDR: TicTacToe but bigger and a little bit more difficult to win Slightly longer instruction:
+TLDR: TicTacToe but bigger and a little bit more difficult to win\n Slightly longer instruction:
   - 2 players take turns to make their move.
   - The game ends when one player has 5 pieces in a row (whether it is horizontal, vertical, or diagonal).